isaaclm/tt-rest-api/README.md

 ```

 ## Testing
 There are two sets of tests, unit tests and integration tests.
 The unit tests are run locally and do not require any setup.
-The integration tests require a TT account and API key/secret and a setup aligning with a "test_config.ini" file as follows, that should be located in the "tests.integration_tests" directory.
+The integration tests require a TT account and API key/secret and a setup aligning with a "test_config.ini" file in the UAT environment as follows:

 ```python
 # to be saved in the tests.integration_tests directory as "test_config.ini"